yusanshi/cloud-clipboard/README.md

 We use Redis PUB/SUB to notify the changes, so you don't need to refresh the pages to get the latest status.

-This should be usable for all platforms.
-But it requires you to open the webpage and click pulling or pushing button.
-To save some keystrokes, you can use the following clients for specific platforms.
-For example, with the Linux/Windows client, you can bind keyboard shortcuts to "copying to cloud" and "pasting from cloud".
+The webpage should be usable for all platforms.
+But it requires you to open the webpage and click pulling or pushing buttons.
+To save some keystrokes, you can use the clients for specific platforms.
+For example, with the Linux/Windows client, you can bind keyboard shortcuts to "copying to cloud" and "pasting from cloud" and then copy or paste with only one hotkey stroke.

 ### iOS Shortcuts